henriquerfmendes/henriquerfmendes/README.md

 Ao longo da minha trajetória, tive o privilégio de colaborar com meu time em uma variedade de demandas, que vão desde correções e melhorias em sistemas existentes até o desenvolvimento de novos projetos.
 Nesse contexto, mantive-me comprometido com a entrega dentro dos prazos estabelecidos, priorizando a qualidade e a eficiência em todas as nossas entregas.

+## 👋🏼  Hi, I'm Henrique R. F. Mendes

+🖥 I'm a full-stack developer with experience in React, TypeScript, JavaScript, HTML, CSS, C#, .NET, Entity Framework, SQL Server, and Git.

+Currently, I work on front-end development using React and TypeScript.
+Additionally, I am studying Angular in personal projects to expand my front-end knowledge.

+Throughout my career, I have had the privilege of collaborating with my team on a variety of demands, ranging from fixes and improvements in existing systems to the development of new projects.
+In this context, I have remained committed to delivering within established deadlines, prioritizing quality and efficiency in all our deliveries.

 <br>

 <div align="center">